Chris Chelios: Personal life

-Chelios was very active in charitable causes during his playing time in Chicago, founding Cheli's Children."

-Chris is the older brother of former minor-leaguer Steve Chelios, and cousin of former NHL player Nikos Tselios.
+Chelios was active in charitable causes during his playing time in Chicago, founding Cheli's Children."
+He is the older brother of former minor-leaguer Steve Chelios, and cousin of former NHL player Nikos Tselios.

-Through his career, Chelios has befriended many non-hockey athletes and entertainers.
-In 2004, he and surfer Laird Hamilton trained with the U.S. bobsled team and hoped to form the first Greek bobsled team at the 2006 Winter Olympics.
-Chelios and his family can be found Stand up paddle surfing with Hamilton.
-Chris credits the activity with helping him maintain his long career.
+In 2004, Chelios and surfer Laird Hamilton trained with the U.S. bobsled team and hoped to form the first Greek bobsled team at the 2006 Winter Olympics.
+Chelios and his family stand-up paddle surf with Hamilton.
+Chelios credits the activity with helping him maintain his long career.

-On Scrubs, Dr. Perry Cox, played by Chelios' friend John C. McGinley, often wears a Red Wings jersey with Chelios' name and number.
+On Scrubs, Dr. Perry Cox, played by Chelios's friend John C. McGinley, often wears a Red Wings jersey with Chelios's name and number.
 During the fourth season of the show, which was concurrent with the 2004–05 lockout, Cox was seen on at least one occasion wearing a No. 24 "Motor City Mechanics" jersey.
 Chelios is also close friends with actors John Cusack and D. B. Sweeney, Pearl Jam frontman Eddie Vedder, Smashing Pumpkins frontman Billy Corgan, and musician Kid Rock.
 Chelios was sitting courtside with Kid Rock during the Pacers-Pistons brawl at the Palace of Auburn Hills on November 19, 2004.
-Chelios and Sweeney are quite close, with the two having appeared together in The Cutting Edge (1992) and Two Tickets to Paradise (2007), in addition to Chelios being the godfather to Sweeney's son, Cade.

 Chelios was a regular at Michigan State University hockey games, cheering on his sons Jake and Dean.

 DUI arrest

-On December 28, 2009, in Westmont, Illinois, Chelios was arrested for driving under the influence.
+On December 28, 2009, in Westmont, a southwest suburb of Chicago, Chelios was arrested for driving under the influence.
 He was the only occupant of the vehicle that was stopped at 4 a.m.
 The vehicle was towed and Chelios was taken to the Westmont station, where he was charged, processed, and posted bond.
 In March 2010, a judge reviewed the video tape of the arrest.
 The case was dismissed for lack of probable cause to stop, and evidence the tape provided that Chelios was not impaired.
-He was however fined for improper lane usage and speeding.
+He was, however, fined for improper lane usage and speeding.

 Malibu Mob

-Chelios maintains a home in Malibu, California, and is well known as a member of the group of celebrity home owners and friends called the Malibu Mob.
-Other members include tennis great John McEnroe, big-wave surfer Laird Hamilton and his beach volleyball professional wife Gabrielle Reece, musicians Tim Commerford and Kid Rock, and actors John C. McGinley, John Cusack, Kelsey Grammer, Tony Danza, Justin Long, and Ed O'Neill.
+Chelios has a home in Malibu, California, and is well known as a member of the group of celebrity home owners and friends called the Malibu Mob.
+Other members include tennis player John McEnroe, big-wave surfer Laird Hamilton and his beach volleyball professional wife Gabrielle Reece, musicians Tim Commerford and Kid Rock, and actors John C. McGinley, John Cusack, Kelsey Grammer, Tony Danza, Justin Long, and Ed O'Neill.